Decoding QR Codes for fun and profit

 • Three distinct boxes in each corner except for the bottom-left.

-• They are 7x7 module boxes, with a 3x3 module box inside
+• 7x7 module outer box, 3x3 module box inside

 • The 3x3 inner box has a 1 module white border around it

-• They always have a 1 module white border around the two sides facing inwards
+• Always have a 1 module white border around the two sides facing inwards

 2. Timing pattern